pureVST: pure data as a vst3 plugin

 When you make an instance of PureVST it can run invisibly inside the host, and/or it can open the Pd GUI.
 This appears as a separate “application”.
 But in fact Pd itself - the real-time program - is running inside the host.
 IF there are two or more instances running with their GUIs open, these will appear as multiple copies of the Pd application running in parallel.

-PureVST has a VST-style interface, which only shows an “OPEN” button - press this to open the Pd GUI.
+PureVST has a VST-style interface, which include an “OPEN” button - press this to open the Pd GUI.
 This GUI will only be present if you have Pd installed in a place that PureVST can find it - on Mac, this is either ~/Applications/Pd.app or /Applications/Pd.app and on linux it’s ~/pd/bin/pd .

 Each instance of PureVST will ask the host (e.g., DAW) to remember which patch you most recently opened within it.
 (Although you can run several patches at a time, only the most recently opened one will be remembered).
 If you then do a “Save as” or save a new patch within PureVST, the new file location won’t automatically be remembered; if you do this, you can close and re-open the new file to get the host to reopen the correct file in the future.
 Since this is remembered by the host and not by PureVST itself, you will also have to save the host document to get the change noted.
 Different instances of PureVST can each load different patches.

-An object is defined in Pd names “host” that the patch can send messages to.
-At the moment there’s only one defined message: “; host param 4 1 127 poodle” changes the name of VST parameter number 4 (counting from 0) to “poodle” and sets its range as 0-127.
-Parameter 63 (the last one) is pre-named “OPEN” and you can use that to programmatically open and shut the GUI.
+The message “; host param 4 1 127 poodle” should change the name of VST parameter number 4 (counting from 0) to “poodle” and set its range as 0-127.
+Parameter 63 (the last one) is pre-named “OPEN” and you can use that to open and shut the GUI.
 (In Ableton, you can attach it to the stupid joystick to save a step having to open the VST GUI to open the Pd one).

 NOTABLE LIMITATION: in order not to incur FIFO delays, PureVST expects the host to call it with a vector size that is either 64 or a multiple of 64.
 Most DAWs will do this by default, but I’ve heard that Reaper, if you ask it to loop a portion of its audio, can then call VSTs with truncated vector sizes.
 In these cases some of the input audio, up to 63 samples at a time, simply won’t be passed through PureVST and will come out unchanged from its input - you will probably hear this as a glitch in the audio.